Great Depression in Canada: Labour policy

 Case studies of four Canadian textile firms—two cotton and two hosiery and knitting—demonstrate the range business response to the economic crisis.
 Each faced a different array of conditions, and each devised the appropriate restructuring strategies.
-The large corporations responded by investing in more expensive machinery and automation, hiring less skilled workers to tend the automated equipment, and tweaking their product lines to changing consumer tastes.
+The large corporations responded by investing in more expensive machinery and automation, hiring fewer skilled workers to tend the automated equipment, and tweaking their product lines to changing consumer tastes.
 However the smaller hosiery and knitting firms lacked the capital to invest or the research needed to monitor consumer tastes.
 They used time-tested "Taylorized" scientific management or made piecemeal changes.
 Power shifted upward to management, as strikes were too risky in the early 1930s and the opportunity to find a better job had drastically narrowed.
 By 1935, however, the influence of militant American unions spilled over the border and Canadian unions became more forceful and harmonious.
 The activity was most notable in Ontario's automobile factories, beginning in Windsor in late 1936, where the new Automobile Workers of America (UAW) chartered its first Canadian local at the Kelsey-Hayes factory.